 Germany is the fourth-largest economy in the world and the biggest in Europe.
 It was one of the founding members of the European Union.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Germany.

-- The World Economic Forum ranks Germany 18th in the world for financial market development in The Global Competitiveness Report 2015-2016.
+- The World Economic Forum ranks Germany 25th in the world for its financial system in The Global Competitiveness Report 2018.

 - Germany has excellent business infrastructure, a highly educated multilingual workforce and a sound legal environment.